PranjalU001/PranjalU001/README.md

 ## 🚀 About Me

-- 🎓 Pursuing B.Tech in Computer Science at <!-- Optional: Replace with your university --> **Your University**
+- 🎓 Pursuing B.Tech in Computer Science at <!-- Optional: Replace with your university --> **Poornima University**
 - 💻 I love turning ideas into working code
 - 🐍 Fluent in Python — from automation to web development
 - 🌐 Web enthusiast: HTML, CSS, JavaScript, Flask, Django